 - Due to low birthweight, she spent her first week in the NICU

-- When she came home, I was instructed to breastfeed her, bottlefeed her if necessary, and pump every 3 hours around the clock, a process that went on for 2 months and left little time for sleep or self-care
+- When she came home, I was instructed to triple-feed for 2 months (breastfee, bottlefeed, and pump) every 3 hours around the clock, a process that left little time for sleep or self-care

 - My husband was laid off from his job when our daughter was 4 months old